 However, this turned out to be a false positive.
 IBM explains in their submission that their monitoring system was programmed to report on the volume of inbound and outbound traffic every 60 seconds.
 But due to the DDoS, the timing of this process became wildly inconsistent.
 Rather than arriving every minute, readings were being delayed for several minutes, then arriving all at once, giving the illusion of a spike in traffic.
 In reality, there was only a small, constant stream of outbound traffic.
 According to Gray, this traffic was completely normal and expected, consisting of "offshore-bound system information [and] logs".

 By the time IBM realised this, it was too late.
-The Australian Signals Directorate's (ASD) Incident Response team had already began investigating, and it would be a long while before they gave the all clear.
+The Australian Signals Directorate's (ASD) Incident Response team had already begun investigating, and it would be a long while before they gave the all clear.
 The site was restored at 2:30pm on Thursday, August 11th, a total downtime of just over 43 hours.

 To understand the significance (or lack thereof) of this event, it's necessary to first understand the basics of how a Denial of Service attack works.
-If you're already familiar with this, go ahead and skip to the next section.

-The word 'hacking' is often used used to describe a Denial of Service (DoS) attack, which is somewhat misleading, as it gives the impression that the aim is to steal data or take control of a website.
+The word 'hacking' is often used to describe a Denial of Service (DoS) attack, which is somewhat misleading, as it gives the impression that the aim is to steal data or take control of a website.
 There are plenty of ways to do this, but a DoS is not one of them.
 Rather, a basic DoS simply attempts to flood a site with traffic, to the point where the server hosting the site can no longer keep up.
 As long as the attack continues, the site remains unreachable to legitimate users.

 Since a DoS requires a large amount of traffic to have a noticeable effect, it's common for an attacker to utilise a 'botnet' - a collection of remotely-controlled, malware-infected computers that can be ordered to continuously send requests to a specific site.
 A DoS from a single one of these machines would have little effect, but a simultaneous DoS leveraging the entire botnet could be potentially crippling.
 This is the essential idea behind a Distributed Denial of Service attack.